 Even though we isolated the $T_{\star}$ parameter here, we stress that this parameter is not the only driver of this behaviour.
 Rather, the combination of $T_{\star}$, the heating power of stellar radiation, and the surrounding ISM densities driving gas cooling and collapse all contribute towards setting the distribution of star-forming densities.
 For example, a harder SED will raise more gas over a fixed $T_{\star}$ and drive a slightly longer tail of star formation at higher densities (Figure~\ref{fig:sfsnstats605}, orange versus red).
 And, at fixed SED and $T_{\star}$, a more massive galaxy with a deeper gravitational potential well and higher ISM densities will retain high densities more effectively and compound this effect (Figure~\ref{fig:sfsnstats}, purple versus brown).

 Combined with under-resolved radiative feedback events (Appendix~\ref{app:resolvedfeedback}), these findings highlight some key uncertainties remaining in our radiation-hydrodynamics simulations.
-Nonetheless, while these effects drive large changes on the statistics of star formation and SNe events, they have a much more moderate impact on the integrated $\Mstar$ and other observables (Section~\ref{sec:scalingrelations} and Section~\ref{sec:numerics}).
+None the less, while these effects drive large changes on the statistics of star formation and SNe events, they have a much more moderate impact on the integrated $\Mstar$ and other observables (Sections~\ref{sec:scalingrelations} and~\ref{sec:numerics}).
 Observables such as rest-frame optical emission lines are likely more sensitive to changes in the structure of the ISM and its star-forming regions.
 In future iterations of the \textsc{edge} model, we will continue to improve our implementations and compare with these vital observational clues.

 \bsp